LawrenceRLiu/MoE_Factorize_Compress/ResearchSpec.md

 **Phase 1:  Zero-Shot Init,** All 8 GPUs will independently (parallel layer/projection wise) work to compress the model based on the algorithm detailed in 4.1.

 **Phase 2\.
-Recovery Distillation with Async Evaluatio**n.
-To recover performance, we will conduct knowledge distillation between the original and compressed model.
+Recovery Training with Async Evaluation**.
+To recover performance, we will conduct recovery pretraining on the compressed model.
 To evaluate the checkpoints, we will save some of the GPUs to asynchronously evaluate the checkpoints.

 ## **4\.
 Implementation Specification**